Skip to content

 Reorder controls (↑↓) sit on the left of each row and the row actions on the right; once a row carries more than one action they collapse into a ⋯ menu.
 Reordering slides each row to its new position, and the table scrolls horizontally on narrow screens.
 The slide animation is skipped when the viewer prefers reduced motion.

-Like the repeater, the builder takes ->rowActions([RowAction::duplicate(), RowAction::remove()]) to declare the per-row menu — the built-in Duplicate and Remove actions, customisable with ->label()/->icon()/->destructive().
+Like the repeater, the builder takes ->rowActions([RowAction::duplicate(), RowAction::remove()]) to declare the per-row menu — the built-in Duplicate and Remove actions, customisable with ->label()/->icon()/->danger().
 See Repeater → Row actions for the full rundown.

-Each row is validated against the schema of its own block: a child marked ->required() is required only in rows of that block type, and an error points at the offending row.
-The hidden type discriminator is validated too — a row whose type is not one of the declared blocks is rejected.
+Each row is validated against the schema of its own template: a child marked ->required() is required only in rows of that type, and an error points at the offending row.
+The hidden type discriminator is validated too — a row whose type is not one of the declared templates is rejected.
 The array-level minItems/maxItems rules validate the number of rows independently of the per-row rules.
 See Validation for how field rules are resolved.

 Builder shares label, required, disabled, read-only, and visibility options with every field — see Fields.
 For validation and conditional behavior, see Validation and Conditional fields.